-77. RICO defines "unlawful debt" as a debt which was incurred in connection with "the business of lending money or a thing of value at a rate usurious under State or Federal law, where the usurious rate is at least twice the enforceable rate."
-18 U.S.C. § 1961(6).

-78. All of the loans made to California residents included an interest rate far in excess of twice the enforceable rate in California.

-79. This conduct began as early as 2011, continues to date, and will be repeated again and again in the future to the detriment of California consumers.

-80. Plaintiff and the class members were injured when they repaid the unlawful debts arising from Defendants' violations of 18 U.S.C. § 1962(c).

-81. Accordingly, Defendants are jointly and severally liable to Plaintiff and the putative class members for their actual damages, treble damages, costs, and attorney's fees pursuant to 18 U.S.C. § 1964(c).
+- 83. RICO defines "unlawful debt" as a debt which was incurred in connection with "the business of lending money or a thing of value at a rate usurious under State or Federal law, where the usurious rate is at least twice the enforceable rate."
+18 U.S.C. § 1961(6). - 84.
+All of the Great Plains loans made to Florida residents and collected by Defendants included an interest rate well in excess of twice the enforceable rate in Florida. - 85.
+This conduct began as early as 2011, and can be repeated again and again in the future to the detriment of Florida consumers if not stopped by this Court. - 86.
+Plaintiff and the class members were injured as a result of Defendants' violations of 18 U.S.C. § 1962(c). - 87.
+Accordingly, Defendants are jointly and severally liable to Plaintiff and the putative class members for their actual damages, treble damages, costs, and attorney's fees pursuant to 18 U.S.C. § 1964(c).